Epstein-Barr Virus Infection, Symptoms, and Possible Treatments

-Research suggests that many people have low grade infections from active EBV particles.
-The active virus reproduces and enters the person’s saliva, a process known as shedding.
-The virus can then be transferred to other people.
+Research suggests that many people have low grade infections from active EBV virions.
+The virions reproduce and enter the person’s saliva, a process known as shedding.
+They can then be transferred to other people.
 An active virus doesn't necessarily cause problems in the infected person.
 The immune system is usually able to keep the infection under control and prevent symptoms of disease.

 The Infection Process

-Coughing and sneezing can spread the virus through saliva and mucus droplets, but scientists have found that this is a weak method of virus transfer.
-Direct saliva contact is far more likely to cause an EBV infection.
+Coughing and sneezing can spread EBV through saliva and mucus droplets, but scientists have found that this is a weak method of infection.
+Direct saliva contact is far more likely to cause an infection.
 Tears can sometimes transmit the virus.
 Rarely, the Epstein-Barr virus can be transmitted from one person to another in blood.

 People may not realize that they are carrying EBV in their bodies for several reasons.
-The virus may be dormant, the active virus may cause no symptoms or the symptoms may resemble those of a cold or influenza.
+The virus may be dormant, the active form may cause no symptoms, or the symptoms may resemble those of a cold or influenza.

 Infectious Mononucleosis or Glandular Fever

-When teenagers and young adults are infected by the Epstein-Barr virus they have about a fifty percent chance of developing mononucleosis, which is also called infectious mononucleosis, mono, glandular fever or the kissing disease.
-Mononucleosis may sometimes develop in people of other ages, too.
-The term “glandular fever” refers to the fact that the lymph glands under the arms, in the groin and sometimes in the neck become swollen and to the fact that the person develops a high temperature.
+When teenagers and young adults are infected by the Epstein-Barr virus they have about a fifty percent chance of developing mononucleosis.
+The disease is also called infectious mononucleosis, mono, glandular fever, or the kissing disease.
+Mononucleosis may sometimes develop in people of other ages as well.
+The term “glandular fever” refers to the fact that the lymph glands under the arms, in the groin, and sometimes in the neck may become swollen and to the fact that the person may develop a high temperature.